ALItaheri1380/ImageProcessing-MachineLearning-deepLearning/README.md

 ### Description
 The subjects of these codes are:

+1. VAE for MNIST dataset
-1. Cancer Prediction using logistic regression
+2. Cancer Prediction using logistic regression
-2. Read number from image by Cnn
+3. Read number from image by Cnn
-3. Nationality prediction from a name by Rnn
+4. Nationality prediction from a name by Rnn
-4. Extract text from image
+5. Extract text from image
-5. Student Grade Prediction by mlp
+6. Student Grade Prediction by mlp
-6. Image Classification
+7. Image Classification
-7. A very simple method to remove objects from photos
+8. A very simple method to remove objects from photos
-8. Text classification for comments about the hotel (by NLP)
+9. Text classification for comments about the hotel (by NLP)

+## VAE for mnist dataset

+A **Variational Autoencoder (VAE)** is a type of generative model that can learn to encode data (like images) into a compressed latent space and then decode it back to reconstruct the original input.
+VAEs are particularly useful for generating new data samples similar to the input data.
+Let's discuss the concept and how a VAE can be applied to the MNIST dataset.

+### Overview of VAE:

+1. **Encoder**: This part of the model takes an input (e.g., an MNIST digit image) and maps it to a distribution in the latent space (usually a normal distribution).
+Instead of encoding the input directly as a single point in the latent space, the encoder outputs parameters of a distribution (mean and variance).

+2. **Latent Space**: This is a lower-dimensional space where the data is represented.
+A VAE learns to represent the input data distribution in this space, making it easier to sample new data points.

+3. **Decoder**: The decoder maps points from the latent space back to the original data space.
+Given a point in the latent space, the decoder tries to reconstruct an image (e.g., an MNIST digit).

+4. **Loss Function**: The VAE uses a combination of two losses:
+   - **Reconstruction Loss**: Measures how well the reconstructed output matches the input (e.g., pixel-wise difference between original and generated images).
+   - **KL Divergence Loss**: Measures how close the learned latent space distribution is to a prior distribution (typically a standard normal distribution).

+### Applying VAE to MNIST

+#### Steps:

+1. **Load the MNIST dataset**:
+   MNIST is a dataset of handwritten digits.
+Each image is 28x28 pixels, grayscale, and labeled with the corresponding digit (0-9).

+2. **Define the Encoder**:
+   The encoder takes the input image and outputs two vectors, representing the mean and log variance of the latent distribution.

+3. **Latent Sampling**:
+   Use the mean and variance to sample from the latent space using the "reparameterization trick," which allows gradients to flow during backpropagation.

+4. **Define the Decoder**:
+   The decoder takes samples from the latent space and tries to reconstruct the original image.

+5. **Train the VAE**:
+   Train the model using both reconstruction loss and KL divergence to ensure that the latent space is organized and can generate valid images.

 ## Cancer Prediction using logistic regression